lukasborawski/bigos/README.md

 ```

 <a name="class-option"></a>
 OK.
 At the end remember to not use `class-option` notation without nested in `class-modifire` above.
-Element will be not recognized as a dedicated class connection element and styles for it will be not assigned.
+Element will be not recognized as a dedicated class connection one and styles for it will be not assigned.
 Be careful especially when you are using the predefined classes.

 **Tip**: Inside framework code there will be a lot of class connections examples, analize them to learn more.